Swedish Meatballs

 Tender Swedish meatballs, bathed in a luxurious creamy gravy, served atop a bed of glistening noodles or a mound of fluffy mashed potatoes, are so delightfully delicious.
 Garnished with fresh green parsley and a dab of tart lingonberry jam, these meatballs will have everyone asking for seconds.

-So naturally, I had to try to replicate their famous meatballs.
-I think you’ll agree that your homemade Swedish meatballs far outshine purchased meatballs.
+IKEA meatballs, amped up!
+Many of us are familiar with the Swedish meatballs popularized by IKEA stores.
+Naturally, I had to try to replicate their famous meatballs.
+I think you’ll agree that these homemade Swedish meatballs far outshine purchased meatballs.
 There are no mystery ingredients and you can be assured that every bite is wholesome and healthy, not to mention lip-smacking delicious.

 What is Lingonberry Jam?

+Shortcuts are okay.
 However, if you do have meatballs in your freezer that you’d like to substitute, by all means, go ahead.
-Sometimes easy shortcuts are totally worth it if you’re short on time.
 The goal here is to be successful in producing a wonderful dinner that everyone will love.
 No one is going to be a snob about meatballs especially when they get a taste of the creamy sauce.
-Or is it gravy?
-Whatever, it’s good.

 - Egg: The egg is also a binder.